-Prerequisites for the course: Any student pursuing her/his post Graduate programme at Goa University is eligible to take this course Objectives: Sociology of gender is a recent but fast growing subfield of sociology.
-This paper is intended to introduce the students to the conceptual framework of this subfield and the issues on which it has been concerned with.
-The substantive concern of this paper is with the interface between gender and society as it relates to India.
-Content: (CMXCVII) Introduction: Gender and the critique of social science, Emergence of sociology of gender, The equality versus difference debate, Women's studies in India 10 hours (CMXCVIII) Conceptual issues: Patriarchy, Gender as a cultural construct, Understanding transgender, Sex-gender distinction: A critique 10 hours (CMXCIX) The women's movement in India: The nationalist phase, Post-independence phase 12 hours
+D :: (C .1

+Prerequisites for the Any student pursuing her/his post Graduate

+course: programme at Goa University is eligible to take

+01: .: this course

+Objectives: Sociology of gender is a recent but fast growing

+subfield of sociology.
+This paper is intended to

+introduce the students to the conceptual

+framework of this subfield and the issues on

+which it has been concerned with.
+The

+substantive concern of this paper is with the

+interface between gender and society as it relates

+to India.

+Content: 1.
+Introduction: Gender and the critique of 10 hours

+social science, Emergence of sociology of

+gender, The equality versus difference debate,

+Women's studies in India

+2. Conceptual issues: Patriarchy, Gender as a 10 hours

+cultural construct, Understanding transgender,

+Sex-gender distinction: A critique

+3. The women's movement in India: The 12 hours

+nationalist phase, Post-independence phase

+are a representation of the second of the se

-(M) Gender and society in India: Gender based 16 hours
+4. Gender and society in India: Gender based 16 hours

-economic 1216atheterization, Politics of
+economic marginalisation, Politics of gender,

-gender, Role of culture and media in shaping
+Role of culture and media in shaping gender

-gender ideologies
+ideologies

 Pedagogy: Lectures, Discussions, Presentations

 References/Readings: 1.
 Agarwal, B. 1994.
 A Field of One's Own:

 Gender and Land Rights in South Asia.

 Cambridge: Cambridge University Press.

 2. Basu Aparna.
 1999.
 'Women's Education

 in India' in Ray and Basu (Eds.).
 From

 Independence towards Freedom.
 New

 Delhi: Oxford University Press.

 3. Bhasin, K. and Khan, N. S. 1986.
 Some

-Questions on Feminism and its Relevance
+Questions on Feminism and its

-in South Asia.
-New Delhi: Kali for
+Questions on Feminism and its Relevance in South Asia.
+New Delhi:

-Women.

-4. Bhasin, Kamala.
+- 4. Bhasin, Kamala.
 2000.
-Understanding Gender .
-New Delhi: Kali for Women.

-5. Chodhuri, Maitreyee.
+Understanding Gender.
+New Delhi: Kali for Women. - 5.
+Chodhuri, Maitreyee.
 2004.
-Feminism in

-India.
-New Delhi: Women Unlimited.

-6. Davis Kathy, Evans Mary, and Lorber, J.
+Feminism in India.
+New Delhi: Women Unlimited. - 6.
+Davis Kathy, Evans Mary, and Lorber, J. (Eds.).

-(Eds.).
 2006.
-Handbook of Gender and

-Women's Studies.
-U.K.: Sage
+Handbook of Gender and Women's Studies.
+U.K.: Sage Publications. - 7.
+Dube, Leela.

-Publications.

-7. Dube, Leela.
 2001.
-Anthropological

-Explorations in Gender: Intersecting

-Fields.
-New Delhi: Sage Publications.

-8. Gandhi, N. and N. Shah.
+Anthropological Explorations in Gender: Intersecting Fields.
+New Delhi: Sage Publications. - 8.
+Gandhi, N. and N. Shah.
 1992.
-The Issues

-at Stake: Theory and Practice in the

-Contemporary Women's Movement in

-India.
-New Delhi: Kali for Women.

-9. Jain, D. and N. Banerjee 1985.
-Tyranny

-of the Household: Investigative Essays on

-Women's Work.
-New Delhi: Shakti

-Books.

-10. Kaushik, S. 1993.
-Women's Participation

-in Politics.
-New Delhi: Vikas.

-11. Khullar, Mala.
+The Issues at Stake: Theory and Practice in the Contemporary Women's Movement in India.
+New Delhi: Kali for Women. - 9.
+Jain, D. and N. Banerjee 1985.
+Tyranny of the Household: Investigative Essays on Women's Work.
+New Delhi: Shakti Books - 10.
+Kaushik, S. 1993.
+Women's Participation in Politics.
+New Delhi: Vikas. - 11.
+Khullar, Mala.
 (Ed.).
 2005.
-Writing the

-Women's Movement- A Reader.
-New Delhi: Zubaan.

-12. Moore, H. L. 1988.
-Feminism and

-Anthropology.
-Cambridge: Polity Press.

-13. Niranjana, Seemanthini.
+Writing the Women's Movement- A Reader.
+New Delhi: Zubaan. - 12.
+Moore, H. L. 1988.
+Feminism and Anthropology.
+Cambridge: Polity Press. - 13.
+Niranjana, Seemanthini.
 2001.
-Gender

-and Space: Femininity, Sexualization and

-una Space.
-Termining, Sexualization and

-the Female Body.
-New Delhi: Sage
+Gender and Space: Femininity, Sexualization and the Female Body.
+New Delhi: Sage Publications. - 14.
+Reege, Sharmila.

-Publications.

-14. Reege, Sharmila.
 2003.
-Sociology of

-Gender.
-New Delhi: Sage Publications.

-15. Thapan, M. (Ed.).
+Sociology of Gender.
+New Delhi: Sage Publications. - 15.
+Thapan, M. (Ed.).
 1994.
 Embodiment.
 New Delhi: Oxford University Press.

-Learning outcomes: Students will know the interaction between

-gender and society in India.
+Students will know the interaction between gender and society in India.

-Course Code: SOO 14 Title of the Course: Sociology of
+Title of the Course: Sociology of Development Course Code: SOO 214

-Development